Policy Sets and Site Labels

 Site Labels and Policy Set Distribution

-By default, all Virtual Edges and Virtual Edge Nodes are assigned to the default site label called "Default"
+By default, all Virtual Edges and Virtual Edge Nodes are part of a site label called Default.

 Practical Implementation